huijing/huijing.github.io/_pages/about.md

 I also love to [draw](http://cyern.deviantart.com), though I do less of it now.
 At one point in time, I customised canvas sneakers for friends and some random clients under the name FUZN designs.
 The [Facebook page](https://www.facebook.com/fuzndesigns?fref=ts) still exists, though on an indefinite hiatus.

 I play a lot of video games as well, mostly on my PC now since I built my own gaming rig in 2012 (It's still running beautifully, might I add).
-I also got myself a PS3, almost 10 years after it was first released to play a bunch of exclusives I always wanted.
+I got myself a PS3, almost 10 years after it was first released to play a bunch of exclusives I always wanted.
+And now, also a Nintendo Switch.

 Oh, and I cycle everywhere on my trusty second-hand Muji commuter bicycle.